 Here are our tips for supporting your child with appearance related bullying:

-- Tell them it is not their fault.
-It’s never okay to bullying someone else.
+It’s never okay to bully someone else.
 If your child is experiencing bullying related to their appearance, the school should take it just as seriously as any other form of bullying behaviour.
 Reassure your child that it’s not their fault, and that you’re going to deal with this together.

-- Role model!
-Make sure you are not reinforcing negative attitudes about appearance by making comments about your own looks, or the looks of others.
-As a family take part in activities that help build self-confidence without focussing on appearance (e.g., taking part in fun and/or new activities, socialising with others, trying out different sports, spending time outside, taking care of a pet).
+Make sure you are not reinforcing negative attitudes about appearance by making comments about your own looks or the looks of others.
+As a family, take part in activities that help build self-confidence without focussing on appearance (e.g. taking part in fun activities, socialising with others, trying out different sports, spending time outside, or taking care of a pet).